Children and adults

 When to see a doctor

-If you or your baby develops painful white lesions inside the mouth, see your doctor or dentist.
-If thrush develops in older children or adolescents, seek medical care.
-An underlying condition such as diabetes may be the cause.
+If you or your child develops white lesions inside the mouth, see your doctor or dentist.

 Thrush is uncommon in healthy older children, teenagers and adults, so if thrush develops, see your doctor to determine if further evaluation is needed to check for an underlying medical condition or other cause.

 Normally, your immune system works to repel harmful invading organisms, such as viruses, bacteria and fungi, while maintaining a balance between "good" and "bad" microbes that normally inhabit your body.
 But sometimes these protective mechanisms fail, increasing the number of candida fungus and allowing an oral thrush infection to take hold.

 The most common type of candida fungus is Candida albicans.
 Several factors, such as a weakened immune system, can increase your risk of oral thrush.

 You may have an increased risk of oral thrush infection if any of these issues apply:

 - Weakened immunity.
 Oral thrush is more likely to occur in infants and older adults due to reduced immunity.
 Some medical conditions and treatments can suppress your immune system, such as cancer and its treatments, organ transplantation and required drugs that suppress the immune system, and HIV/AIDS.

 - Diabetes.
 If you have untreated diabetes or the disease isn't well-controlled, your saliva may contain large amounts of sugar, which encourages the growth of candida.